afterglow14/shrink-top-navigation-bar-HTML-CSS-JavaScript/README.md

 Just copy and paste the source code on your HTML or PHP document

 # IMPORTANT!
-Create a folder inside the folder where your index.html is located then then name it as CSS
+A folder named CSS should be created inside the folder where index.html is located then put the css file inside it.